Long-Term Disability Insurance for Lab Technicians

 - Handling paperwork and communications: Disability claims require a lot of paperwork and communication with insurance companies.
 Your attorney can handle all of that for you effectively and efficiently.

-If you are struggling to file or get approval for your LTD insurance claim, the attorneys of Abell and Capitan Law are ready to help.
+If you are struggling to file or get approval for your LTD insurance claim, the attorneys of Capitan Law are ready to help.
 Over the years, we have helped many clients pursue their much-needed disability benefits.
 Using our experience and knowledge, we will fight for your best interests and help you pursue the benefits you deserve.

 To discuss your legal options, contact us today for a confidential case evaluation at (267) 419-7888 or online.